-Five saved by transplant ops reunite to make organ donation appeal
+Five people saved by record-breaking 36 hours of transplant operations reunite

 He described the hospital staff as "brilliant" and urged people to join the Organ Donor Register, adding: "If we can get just a couple more people signed up donating their organs and have that conversation with their families then that’s a couple more lives saved."

-Ms Dunham was diagnosed in 1989 with an inherited heart disease which had claimed the life of her brother Kevin in 1992, aged 37.
+Yvonne was diagnosed in 1989 with an inherited heart disease which had claimed the life of her brother Kevin in 1992 when he was 37-years-old.

-She had a heart transplant and describes herself as “one of the Famous Five”.

-She said she has written a letter to her donor’s family – an anonymous process through the hospital with an option for contact at a later stage if both parties are willing.
+She had a heart transplant and she said she has written a letter to her donor’s family – an anonymous process through the hospital with an option for contact at a later stage if both parties are willing.

-“You just have to be thankful there are people who are willing to donate and families who are willing to agree to it because without them none of us would be having a future that we now have,” she said.
+"You just have to be thankful there are people who are willing to donate and families who are willing to agree to it because without them none of us would be having a future that we now have," Dunham added.

 Transplant co-ordinator Sadie Von Joel, who worked a 27-hour shift as part of the effort, said it was a hospital record to complete so many transplant operations within such a short window of time.